spensation/spensation.github.io/_posts/2018-08-04-js_objects.markdown

 **Bracket Notation**

-While bracket notation is less readable, it can be a good choice to usein select situations.
+While bracket notation is less readable, it can be a good choice to use in select situations.

 To simply access a value of the object: